nhibernate/NHibernate-Caches/readme.md

 #### Build 5.8.0 for NHibernate 5.2.0

+##### Possible breaking change
+CoreDistributedCache now use a `Tuple<string, object>(keyAsString, value)` as the cached value instead of a `Tuple<object, object>(key, value)` :
+- Upon upgrade, all previously cached entries will be ignored.
+- If the distributed cache remains filled by older releases through other processes, there will be additional cache misses for both older and newer versions.
+- If you are using another serializer than the default binary serializer, you may have to adjust its configuration.
+- Distinguishing different objects which keys have the same string representation and hashcode is no more supported.

+* Improvement
+    * #106 - Unable to use DistributedCache with JsonCacheSerializer

 * Task
     * #108 - Fix AppVeyor build
     * #89 - Fix iconUrl warning